 6. Dip in the Blue Lagoon, Iceland

 Even though you can hear different opinions about it, my ultimate travel bucket list wouldn’t be complete without mentioning this amazing place in Iceland.
 The Blue Lagoon is a geothermal spa located in a lava field!
 70% of the water comes from the sea, while 30% is fresh water.
 The temperature of the water is around 38 °C. If you’re wondering about the amazing color, it’s due to the blue-green algae and the mineral salts.

 7. Explore the Amazon jungle in Brazil

-This jungle covers 2.3 million square kilometers.
-This jungle is an ecosystem of its own with all of its unique species, making the Amazon jungle a real marvel of the planet.
-Moreover, navigating through the Amazon jungles is a daring and life-changing experience that almost has a mythical status among most travelers.
+This jungle covers 2.3 million square kilometers; it’s so big, it’s an ecosystem of its own with all of its unique species.
+Without a doubt, the Amazon jungle a real marvel of our planet and navigating through it is a daring and life-changing experience that deservingly sits at the top of my ultimate travel bucket list.

 8. Hike in Patagonia, Chile

 After reading Bruce Chatwin’s book, there hasn’t been a day not to think about getting blown away by the giant mountain glaciers and crystal blue lakes of Patagonia.
-Patagonia is my ultimate ‘getting lost’ place.
 Hanging on the edge of the world, Patagonia covers an area of 400,000 vastly unexplored square miles.
 Are you planning a trip to this heavenly place soon?
 Take a look at this comprehensive Patagonia itinerary for some useful information before you go.

 9. Serengeti Great Migration, Tanzania

 10. Hot balloon ride in Cappadocia

 The movie-like picture of hundreds of hot air balloons disappearing into the pink sunset of Cappadocia has been at the top of many travelers’ bucket lists for a reason.
 Drifting over the heavenly landscape and valleys scattered with stone houses, beautiful cave hotels, and charming vineyards truly is a once-in-a-lifetime experience.